-Forming your own LLC isn’t rocket science, but if you need some help weighing the pros and cons of choosing to operate as an LLC, sample forms, instructions on how to get an EIN for banking and tax purposes, as well as an operating agreement, you may want to purchase our $34.95 kit available at the button below.
+Forming your own LLC isn’t rocket science, but if you need some help weighing the pros and cons of choosing to operate as an LLC, sample forms, instructions on how to get an EIN for banking and tax purposes, as well as an operating agreement, we’ve got a free, downloadable “do it yourself” kit you can use.
+In other words, the price you pay to purchase equals “zero.”
+That kit provides more information about LLCs and includes a couple of free LLC operating agreements.
+(We used to sell the kit but since the Covid-19 pandemic have simply given the kit away.)

-For your convenience, if you just need some help getting the forms filled out and sent in to create your Missouri LLC, those steps are available totally free:
+For your convenience, if you just need some help getting the forms filled out and sent in to create your Missouri LLC, those steps are available: (These instructions are up-to-date as of August 4, 2020.)

 1. Check if the LLC name you want is available